fotehkamolov96/TasbihNamaz/README.md

 # ✅ Tasbih — Zikr

 Tasbih is an android application with beautiful & attractive UI that can be used to counting i.e this work as counter and helpful for religious people.

-With beautiful designs, you can open up new horizons every day by offering innovative and thoughtful concepts through creative tools, one of which is the customizable **UI** dialog design.
+An easy, minimal and distraction free way of reciting **Tasbih** while you work and surf the internet.

 ---
 ## 📌 How to run on your Android phone?